 What happens?
 We experience fear as thoughts and physical reaction at the same time.
 Our body is reacting to these thoughts by releasing adrenaline and chemicals that were originally meant to help us defend ourselves by either fight, flight or freeze.
 But the body doesn’t know the difference between an actual threat of imminent danger in front of you or merely the thought of failure.
 It reacts the same way with stress and anxiety.

-So what do we do?
-By default we believe these thoughts.
+So, what do we do?
+By default, we believe these thoughts.
 They are the ego, our protector, trying to keep us safe after all.
 Safe from separation, humiliation and shame which could lead to rejection.
-So we choose not to participate to stay safe.
-We’re being driven by the fear of Ego Death and Separation.
-But in staying safe we’re cutting ourselves off from expressing, participating and connecting with others.
+We choose not to participate to stay safe.
+We’re being driven by the fear of Ego, Death and Separation.
+But in staying safe, we’re cutting ourselves off from expressing, participating and connecting with others.
 See the loop?
 Our instinct to hide for fear of separation and rejection actually creates the separation and disconnection we’re fearing.
-But we do this because it feels familiar and comfortable.
-After awhile though familiar and comfortable can lead to a lonely, indifferent, uneventful, unexciting, dull, uninspiring life.
+We do this because it feels familiar and comfortable.
+After awhile though, familiar and comfortable can lead to a lonely, indifferent, uneventful, unexciting, dull, uninspiring life.

 One of my favorite quotes is “Fear is Excitement without the Breath”.
 I don’t know who wrote it but …Wow.
 How true.